 Unicheck provides enhanced data privacy through its compliance with the ISO 27018 standard.
 That means the vendor has undertaken conforming with a list of procedures and legal protections for handling personally identifiable information (PII) in the cloud.
 These protocols boost customer confidence.

 In addition, Unicheck provides data storage and processing as close to your university, college, or school as possible.
-For that proximity, they use regional data centres in the USA, Europe, Australia and Canada.
-So if your academic institution is located in Australia, for example, Unicheck will be using an Australian data centre.
+For that proximity, they use regional data centers in the USA, Europe, Australia and Canada.
+So if your academic institution is located in Australia, for example, Unicheck will be using an Australian data center.

 On top of that, Unicheck takes full responsibility for data privacy and constantly works on increasing the security level and safe storage for academic databases and students’ personal data.